rhjacobsen/CN_workshops/README.md

 Steps:
 - Downloading and installing GNS3
 - I need to install https://www.vmware.com/support/developer/vix-api/.
 I am installing SDK 1.15.0 - need to run on top of VMware Fusion, VMware Workstation Pro, and VMware Player.
-I have an old VMWare player 6.0 installed on my machine.
+I have an old VMWare Workstation 15 Player installed on my machine.
+- Download the GNS3 VM  [https://www.gns3.com/software/download-vm](https://www.gns3.com/software/download-vm)

 Note that some VMWare components cannot be installed on a system that has Microsoft HyperV installed.